Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/keying_sets.rst

 Keying Sets are a collection of properties.

-..
-Keying Sets are a set of keyframe channels.
+.. (alt) Keying Sets are a set of keyframe channels.

 They are used to record multiple properties at the same time.
 Now when you press :kbd:`I` in the 3D View,